top of page

 Our project is based on the Decision Support Model of Ottawa (MADO), the User Experience Model (Honeycomb), Shared Decision Making and the International Patient Decision Aids Standards.

-In order to identify the needs of large service users, we used:
+To identify the needs of large service users, we used:

-1) Individual interviews with heavy users and family caregivers, case managers, decision makers
+1) Individual interviews with heavy users and family caregivers, case managers, decision-makers

 2) Group interviews with health and social services professionals

-3) Questionnaires of socio-demographic data for high user patients and professionals
+3) Questionnaires of socio-demographic data for high-user patients and professionals

 4) Decision support tool evaluation questionnaires